RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 _This markup comes after we found in some manuscripts the minutes of a time are written out as superscript to the hour.
 Example: `10<hi rend="super">30</hi>`_

 **There are instances in the German edition where letters and diary entries come in the middle of paragraphs.
-The TEI does not allow paragraphs to appear in paragraphs; therefore, in these instances we use the `<hi>` element and assign a rend attribute alongside a xml:id attribute in a similar fashion to the Collation Paragraph styling mentioned above.**
+The TEI does not allow paragraphs to appear in paragraphs; therefore, in these instances we use the `<hi>` element and assign a rend attribute alongside a xml:id attribute in a similar fashion to the Collation Paragraph styling mentioned above.
+Diary entries included in letters get the style attribute with the appropriate attribute-value but do not have assigned xml:id attribute-value pairs at this time.**

 `<hi rend="letter" xml:id="g1c00l00p00">Letter Text</p>`
 `<hi rend="GreteDiary" xml:id="g1c00d00p00">Diary Text</p>`